 With the cooler temperatures and the majority of people back in a regular routine or back to school, it’s the perfect time to explore Boston as a family whether you’re visiting or local.

-Updated for the 2016 calendar, see what your family can enjoy this year!
+Originally published in 2016, this has been updated for the 2018 calendar, see what your family can enjoy this year!

 This Boston Fall Family Travel guide has some great ideas to mark off your list in October or November.
 PLUS, if you’re looking to go somewhere else in the US, check out the bottom of the post for other fall travel guide perfect for families.

 It doesn’t matter if you have done it 5 times or never, enjoy a day or two exploring the Freedom Trail.
 With most of the tourists gone, this is a great time to explore and enjoy it… especially with cooler weather as well.
 And if you don’t have a lot of time, can’t walk that uch, or find it interesting, take the hop-on, hop-off Freedom Trail Trolley.

 Beacon Hill is always beautiful, but the cooler temperatures seem to make it extra nostalgic.
 This walking tour linked about starts at the State House and takes you to Liberty hotel.
 Take it at your own pace, stopping in the shops and grabbing a bite to eat along the way.

 Go apple picking

 It’s truly a New England thing to do.
 And not only do you get quality time together with friends and family, it’s a beautiful day trip to visit a picturesque apple farm with all the fall foliage.
 We personally love Cider Hill.
 They have great orchards, a fabulous store (that’s already stocked with a few holiday treats), you can watch them make cider donuts, and they have food and drink available.
 They also have animals, swings, oversized tricycles, a picnic area, hay to jump on, and more.